 Alan first started fishing as a five year old from a jetty in Bahrain, an island in the Persian Gulf.
 When his parents returned home to Western Australia and lived in Attadale, his love for fishing grew and he has many fond memories of catching Tailor and Cobbler from the Point Walter jetty and sand bar.
 In July 2007, Alan met Craig Bibra at the Education Expo held at the Claremont showgrounds.
 Craig was there promoting Recfishwest Fishing Clinics and Alan asked how he could help out with volunteering as he had just sold his business and now had spare time on his side.
 Later that year, after an induction with Recfishwest, Alan became a Fishing Clinic Instructor.
 Alan enjoys helping with the fishing clinics and especially likes seeing the joy on the faces of the participants when they catch their first fish.
 He encourages children to get out and fish, not only as fun activity but also as a chance to spend quality time with their parents or grandparents.

 Bec is an Environmental Officer and qualified trainer.
 The marine environment is her passion and has guided her studies and career.
-In 2005 she joined the Department of Fisheries Volunteer Fisheries Liaison Officer program conducting fishing clinics, helping with research and education patrols.
-Becky later joined the Department in 2007 as a Fisheries and Marine Officer, before taking up her current role and moving into the Environment portfolio as an Environmental Officer.
+In 2005 she joined the Department of Fisheries as a Volunteer Fisheries Liaison Officer to be part of their program conducting fishing clinics, helping with research and education patrols.
+In 2007 Becky took a position as a Fisheries and Marine Officer, before taking up her current role and moving into the Environment portfolio as an Environmental Officer.
 More than 10 years on she continues to volunteer each year with the Fisheries research programs.
 As one of the more recent additions to the Recfishwest team, Bec is yet again able to pass on her passion for the water and environment to others.